Table of Contents

 Corrugated board stands out

-Corrugated board stands out in the current discussion on waste management.
+Corrugated board stands out in the current discussion on recycle management.
 While some other packaging materials are denounced as problematic and harmful to the environment, corrugated is the natural bio-based and biodegradable alternative to fossil-based products.

 Corrugated paper is made from simple ingredients: paper and air along with glue made from wheat or maize.
 This means whenever corrugated paper packaging does end up in nature, it’s harmless rather than catastrophic.
 A corrugated box that ends up in the ocean will biodegrade within two months.